Big Brother 16 (American season): Summary

 After the HoH rooms were revealed, Caleb and Frankie strategized.
-They decided to form an all-guy alliance with Devin, Derrick, Cody and Zach called the "Bomb Squad."
+They decided to form an all-guy alliance with Devin, Derrick, Cody, and Zach called the "Bomb Squad."
 Elsewhere, Christine and Nicole hit it off and formed an alliance of their own.
 Wanting to balance out the all-male alliance and have the numbers on their side, Devin told Amber and Christine about the Bomb Squad and, without the alliance's supervision, made them members of the alliance, making his allies skeptical of his gameplay.
-They were also concerned with Devin's paranoia, after Devin suggested that Donny was an intimidating force to be reckoned with.
+They were also concerned with Devin's paranoia after he suggested that Donny was an intimidating force to be reckoned with.
 Frankie thought it would be best to nominate the people who fell off first during the HoH competitions.
 Caleb and Frankie agreed to each nominate two people from the group they did not enter with to avoid bringing attention to themselves.
-During the nomination ceremony, Caleb made his nominations first: Donny and Paola.
+Caleb made his nominations first: Donny and Paola.
 Despite having formed a bond with Victoria, Frankie nominated her along with Brittany for being the first two who fell during their HoH competition.

 After the nomination ceremony, the four nominees participated in the first-ever "Battle of the Block" competition, called The Pouring 20s.
 The objective was for one person to swing and get water in a glass cup, then throw the water into another glass cup held by the other person; that person would swing backward to dump the water into a glass vase full of berries.
-The first duo to fill the vase and spill a berry would win immunity, come off the block and dethrone the HoH who nominated them.
+The first duo to fill the vase and spill a berry would win immunity, come off the block, and dethrone the HoH who nominated them.
 Following Brittany and Victoria's win, Caleb became the first official HoH of the summer while Donny and Paola were still on the chopping block.
-Fearing that the guys already made an all guy alliance, Joey decided to make an all girls alliance, which failed miserably.
-And unbelievably, she decided to tell everyone about the all girls alliance, including the members of the "Bomb Squad".
+Fearing that the guys already made an all-guy alliance, Joey decided to make an all-girls alliance, which failed miserably.
+To make matters worse, she also decided to tell everyone about the all-girls alliance, placing a target on her back in the process.
 On Day 7, the first veto competition of the season, Miami Lice, took place.
-Cody, Victoria and Zach were picked to play.
-Only Donny and Zach spelled valid words and Donny won the Power of Veto for spelling the longest word.
-After the veto competition, Caleb talked to Joey about the all girls alliance she tried to form, and Joey tried to apologize to Caleb about that and she hopes that she won't be the replacement nominee for eviction.
-At the veto meeting, Donny removed himself from the block and Caleb named Joey as the replacement nominee.
-On Day 14, Joey became the first HouseGuest to be evicted from the house by a unanimous 13–0 vote.
+Cody, Victoria, and Zach were picked to play.
+Only Donny and Zach spelled valid words, and Donny won the Power of Veto for spelling the longest word.
+After the competition, Caleb talked to Joey about the all-girls alliance she tried to form, and Joey tried to apologize to Caleb about it and hoped that she wouldn’t be the replacement nominee.
+At the veto meeting, Donny removed himself from the block, and Caleb named Joey as the replacement nominee.
+On Day 14, Joey became the first HouseGuest to be evicted from the house by a 13–0 vote.